Yeh Kaisi Mohabbat

-Yeh Kaisi Mohabbat is a 2002 Hindi musical drama romance cum thriller movie directed by Dinkar Kapur.
-It featured Krishna Abhishek, Deeksha, Sharad Kapoor, Deepak Tijori, Viveka Babajee, and Mukesh Rishi in pivotal roles.
+Yeh Kaisi Mohabbat is a 2002 Indian Hindi-language romantic thriller film directed by Dinkar Kapur.
+It stars Krishna Abhishek, Deeksha, Sharad Kapoor, Deepak Tijori, Viveka Babajee, and Mukesh Rishi in pivotal roles.
 Actress Deeksha was cast as a replacement for Sakshi Shivanand.

 Plot

-Vicky is a happy go lucky boy.
+Vicky is a happy-go-lucky boy.
 He is always in search of a rich girlfriend.
 Vicky lives in a motor garage with his friends.
 One day, he falls in love with a girl, Tina.
-Vicky represent himself as a rich man and begins a romance with Tina.
+Vicky represents himself as a rich man and begins a romance with Tina.
 On another occasion, he rescues a wealthy man, Rahul Thakral, from a few assassins.
 Rahul thanks Vicky and offers him a job.
-The job is to spy on his wife Priya.
-Vicky is shocked to see that Priya is Tina's look-alike.
+The job is to spy on his wife, Priya.
+Vicky is shocked to see that Priya is Tina's lookalike.
 Priya realises that Vicky is spying on her; she befriends and tries to seduce him.
 In a birthday celebration for Priya, Vicky goes to Thakral's home.
 When Priya goes indoors, Vicky hears a scream and enters, finding the dead body of Priya.
-He panics and runs away, but investigating ACP are on the lookout for him.
+He panics and runs away, but investigating ACP is on the lookout for him.
 Vicky's friends tell the police of his whereabouts, and he is arrested.
-He gets to attend the funeral for Priya and forces them to open the coffin, only to find that the woman inside is not Tina's look-alike Priya, but someone else.
+He gets to attend the funeral for Priya and forces them to open the coffin, only to find that the woman inside is not Tina's lookalike Priya, but someone else.